 Linux VPNs for international TV and sports

-Geo-blocking is a technique that controls the geographic regions where many international TV and sports streams can be viewed.
+Geo-blocking is a technique that streaming content providers use to control the geographic regions where their content can be viewed.
 While those streaming content providers have contractual reasons for geo-blocking their content, you may want or need access to content that you are blocked from in your current location.

 Geo-blocking systems use your IP address to decide whether or not to give you access to the content.
-Part of the function of a VPN is to hide your actual IP address from the world.
+This is great for us since one function of a VPN is to hide your actual IP address from the world.
 They do so by substituting the IP address of the VPN server you are using for your actual IP address.
-In other words, if you are in Berlin, and your connection is to a VPN server in New Jersey, it will look to the world as if you are in the United States instead of Germany.
+In other words, if you are in Berlin, and your connection is to a VPN server in New York, it will look to the world as if you are in New York (the United States) instead of Berlin (Germany).

 Another use of the location-shifting ability of your Linux VPN is to watch sports and other content that is not available in your current location.
 You could connect to a server in the opponent’s country and watch the soccer match from the perspective of the visitors instead of your home team.
 Or you could log into a Mexican server and watch soap operas in Spanish to help you learn the language.

-Used creatively, the best VPNs for Linux can turn you into a virtual world traveler, something we can all use during these Coronavirus lockdowns.
+Used creatively, the best VPNs for Linux can turn you into a virtual world traveler, something we all took advantage of during the COVID lockdowns.

 Remember that all of our recommended Linux VPNs offer a money-back guarantee and give you anywhere from 7 to 30 days to evaluate their service, without risk.